seai-lab/TorchSpatial/source/3D Location Encoder/Sphere2Vec-sphereC_test.rst

 --------

 .. method:: cal_elementwise_angle(coord, cur_freq)
+    :no-index:

 Calculates the angle for sinusoidal function based on the coordinate difference and current frequency.
 - **Parameters**:
     - ``coord``: Spatial difference (deltaX or deltaY).
     - ``cur_freq``: Current frequency index.
 - **Returns**:
     - Calculated angle for sinusoidal transformation.

 .. method:: cal_coord_embed(coords_tuple)
+    :no-index:

 Converts a tuple of coordinates into an embedded format using sinusoidal encoding.
 - **Parameters**:
     - ``coords_tuple``: Tuple containing deltaX and deltaY.
 - **Returns**:
     - High-dimensional vector representing the embedded coordinates.

 .. method:: cal_pos_enc_output_dim()
+    :no-index:

 Calculates the output dimension of the position-encoded spatial relationship.
 - **Returns**:
     - The dimension of the encoded spatial relation embedding.

 .. method:: cal_freq_list()
+    :no-index:

 Calculates the list of frequencies used for the sinusoidal encoding based on the initialization method specified.
 - **Modifies**:
     - Internal frequency list based on the maximum and minimum radii and the total number of frequencies.

 .. method:: cal_freq_mat()
+    :no-index:

 Generates a matrix of frequencies to be used for batch processing of spatial data.
 - **Modifies**:
     - Internal frequency matrix to match the dimensions required for vectorized operations.

 .. method:: make_output_embeds(coords)
+    :no-index:

 Processes a batch of coordinates and converts them into spatial relation embeddings.
 - **Parameters**:
     - `coords`: Batch of spatial differences.
 - **Returns**:
     - Batch of spatial relation embeddings in high-dimensional space.

 Usage Example
 -------------